October 11, 2024

 SD-WAN offers new possibilities, especially for large organizations moving to cloud computing.
 It offers better performance, flexibility, and reduced complexity compared to MPLS.
 Cloud computing is driving changes across all industries, and organizations need to make sure that remote teams have fast, always-on internet access from every location.

 By using SD-WAN, businesses enjoy the many benefits of a virtualised network.
 SD-WAN is a more efficient and dynamic networking option when compared to MPLS.
 It is best suited to growing businesses with multiple locations and heavy data traffic.
-For more information or to get a quote for our SD-WAN solutions, email us at marketing@seacom.com or leave us a message.
+For more information or to get a quote for our cyber security, email us at digitalservices@seacom.com or leave us a message.

 SEACOM owns Africa’s most extensive network of information and communications technology (ICT) infrastructure, including subsea cables and secure internet connections.
 We offer a diverse range of flexible, scalable and high-quality solutions for businesses that meet world-class standards for connectivity.